unkhan87/hadrians-wall/README.md

 ### Unfixed Bugs

-When the ran the code through Markup Validation Service it came back with a warning message "Section Lacks heading.
+When I ran the code through Markup Validation Service it came back with a warning message "Section Lacks heading.
 Consider using (h2-h6) elements.
 However, section that its giving a warning message for is an image and I beleive the section itself does not require heading as that will disturb the flow of the website and the user will confuse the user.

 ## Deployment